haddadoz89/Pharmacy-Stock-Movement/README.md

 Pharmacy Stock Movement is designed for the Ministry of Health to:

-Track medication catalog entries
+- Maintain a centralized medication catalog with active/inactive control

-Record stock transactions per health center
+- Record stock transactions for each health center

-Automatically maintain store balances
+- Automatically calculate store balances

-View stock movement history

-Search and export expiry dates

-Manage users with roles and health center assignments
+- Filter and search expiry dates with health center controls

-Generate Excel reports

-Import and export data via Excel
+- Support Excel-based import and export of catalog and transactions

+- Provide detailed transaction and vaccine monthly reports

-Enforce strict role-based access
+- Enable strict role-based access control

+- Allow user management by Head of Pharmacy

 ---